versceana/verilog-contest/content/docs/2025/RandomCoffee/week1.md

 **Initial Scope (What's IN for the MVP)**
 	Simple Telegram Mini App with the following features:
-	•	User registration (name, age, description)
+	•	User registration (name, age, description, tags)
-    •	User-specified tags
+    •	Tags are chosen from tag database
-    •	Simple matchmaking algorithm
+    •	Matchmaking algorithm based on tags using Evolutionary Algorithms
     •	Weekly sending of messages with an offer to meet with a suitable user

-**What's OUT for the MVP**
+**What's OUT for the MVP but IN for the Final version**
-	•	Tags that will be suggested by the ML algorithm
+	•	User can add custom tags, that possibly will be validated by ML algorithm
+	•	User chooses each week whether he participates or not.
+	•	User chooses his goal for the week: "Share experience", "Gain knowledge", "Just chat"
+	•	User chooses whether to find partner with similar or different interests
+	•	Edit page for the user
+	•	Matchmaking history is stored, so the user does not meet the same person twice
+	•	Tags autocompletion ("Jav" -> "Java", "JavaScript")

+**Possible, but not guaranteed features**
+	•	The rating system (user that has better rating gets better match)
+	•	Tags suggestion (If the user has selected "Spring Boot" tag -> "Backend", "Java" tags will be suggested by ML)
-	•	Customized user profile fields for different types of organizations (under the discussion)
+	•	Customized user profile fields for different types of organizations (for example, course/track for the universities)
+	•	User can "Rematch" - algorithm will find another match for this week
+	•	User chooses the priority topic for this week

 ## Tech-stack